How to appraise the resale value of a vintage mannequin

 On our Pinterest board, we have catalogues for Decter, Rootstein, Pucci, Greneker, Hindsgaul and Patina V mannequins.

-Before you post your mannequin for sale, you might want to monitor sites like Ebay to see what the current going rates are for your style of mannequin.
+You might want to monitor sites like Ebay to see what the current going rates are for your style of mannequin.

 We suggest alternative sites: Craigslist, Facebook Marketplace, and the Vintage Mannequin group on Facebook.